Meet The Band

 Scott Nadelson - Trumpet

-Currently living in Pittsburgh, Scott plays solo cornet for the River City Brass Band.
+Currently living in Pittsburgh, Scott is the Assistant Principal Cornet for the River City Brass Band.
 He also plays lead trumpet for Beauty Slap(electro-funk), the NASCAR Awards Show Band, and the Nu Deco Ensemble a contemporary orchestra in Miami, FL.
 In addition, Scott plays regularly at the Kennedy Center for Mason Bates’ KC Jukebox new music series.

 Scott began his love affair with trumpet at the age of 12, studying from New York freelancing god Chris Jaudes and was one of two trumpet performers to win the prestigious New Jersey State Governors School award.
 While earning his MM’ from Carnegie Mellon and his BM’ from Peabody Conservatory Scott not only honed his love for music but for great coffee, rye whiskey, and barbeque as well.